Birmingham Water Quality at a Glance

 • Western Filter Plant: Draws water from the Sipsey and/or Mulberry Forks of the Warrior River, adding to the system’s capacity and reliability.

-• Putnam Filter Plant: Utilizes water from Inland Lake or the Sipsey/Mulberry Forks of the Warrior River to serve its service area.
+• Putnam Filter Plant: Utilises water from Inland Lake or the Sipsey/Mulberry Forks of the Warrior River.

-• Carson Filter Plant: Processes water from Inland Lake or the Sipsey Fork of the Warrior River, completing Birmingham’s diverse water supply network.
+• Carson Filter Plant: Processes water from Inland Lake or the Sipsey Fork of the Warrior River, completing Birmingham’s diverse multi-source supply network.

 Treatment Process

-• Intake: Water is drawn from source rivers and reservoirs, with screens removing large debris like logs, fish, and plants.
+• Intake: Water is drawn from source rivers and reservoirs, with intake screens removing large debris including logs and plant matter.

-• Chemical Addition/Coagulation: Chemicals are added to kill germs, improve taste and odor, and cause particles in the water to stick together.
+• Chemical Addition / Coagulation: Chemicals are added to neutralise pathogens, improve taste and odour, and cause suspended particles to bind together.

-• Flocculation and Sedimentation: The water is mixed to create larger particles called floc, which then settle to the bottom in sedimentation basins.
+• Flocculation and Sedimentation: Mixing creates larger “floc” particles that settle to the bottom of sedimentation basins.

-• Filtration: The partially clarified water passes through filters to remove remaining particles and impurities.
+• Filtration: Partially clarified water passes through filters to remove remaining particulates and impurities.

-• Disinfection: Final treatment with disinfectants ensures the water is safe from harmful bacteria and viruses before distribution.
+• Disinfection: Final chlorine treatment ensures water is safe from harmful bacteria and viruses before distribution.

 Quality Monitoring

-• Comprehensive Testing: Birmingham Water Works conducts over 399,200 tests annually on more than 300 different chemicals and contaminants, far exceeding regulatory requirements.
+• Comprehensive Testing: Birmingham Water Works conducts over 173,000 tests annually across more than 150 different chemicals and contaminants, far exceeding minimum regulatory requirements.

-• Certified Laboratory: The utility’s EnviroLab is certified by the Alabama Department of Environmental Management (ADEM) and the Environmental Protection Agency (EPA).
+• Certified Laboratory: The utility’s EnviroLab holds certification from both the Alabama Department of Environmental Management (ADEM) and the EPA.

-• Continuous Monitoring: Water quality is continuously tracked at the source, throughout treatment, and within the distribution system to ensure consistent quality.
+• Continuous Monitoring: Water quality is tracked at the source, throughout treatment, and across the distribution system to ensure consistent compliance.

 Recommendations for Birmingham Residents